-However, West not only strongly objected to any kind of sexual activity with the older couple, though Brock may have invited it.
+According to Petulla, West strongly objected to any kind of sexual activity with the older couple, though Brock may have invited it.
 He may have also convinced Brock that he’d been taken advantage of by Scudder.
 Again, whether Brock had actually been taken advantage of remains unclear.
 Nevertheless, Brock and West decided to return to Corpsewood to rob Scudder and Odom.

 Initially, the four guests acted as if they were just there to hang out and accepted Scudder’s offer of homemade wine as well as a potent huffing mixture or varnish, paint thinner, and other chemicals.

 At some point during this drug-fueled haze, Brock got down to business, retrieving a rifle from the car and promptly shooting Odom and the two dogs.
 Then, Brock and West did all they could to force Scudder to give up whatever money he had.

 What Brock and West hadn’t realized was that there were no riches at the house of any kind.
 And when they did eventually accept this fact, they shot Scudder five times in the head, took what little valuables were lying around, and fled the scene.

 Eventually, West was found guilty of two counts of murder and sentenced to death, while Brock pleaded guilty and received three consecutive life terms.
-With that came the end of the strange and bloody story of the Corpsewood Manor murders.
+With that came the end of the strange and bloody story of the Corpsewood Manor murders, but many questions remain.